Skip over main navigation

 How is my thyroid gland controlled?

-There has to be some sort of mechanism that regulates very carefully the amount of T4 and T3 secreted by your thyroid gland so that the right - the normal - amounts are manufactured and delivered into the blood stream.
+There has to be some sort of mechanism that regulates very carefully the amount of T4 and T3 released by your thyroid gland so that the right amounts are manufactured and delivered into the bloodstream.
 The mechanism is very similar to that which regulates the central heating in a house where there is a thermostat in, say, the living room, which is set to a particular temperature and which activates the gas- or oil-fired furnace, or boiler that heats the hot water.
-In the case of the thyroid the ‘thermostat’ consists of a little gland, called the pituitary gland that lies underneath your brain in your skull.
-The pituitary senses the level of thyroid hormones in your blood stream, just as the thermostat in your living room senses the temperature.
-Under normal circumstances, if the level drops just a little below normal, the pituitary reacts by secreting a hormone called the thyroid stimulating hormone, also known as TSH, and this hormone activates the thyroid gland to put out more T4 and T3.

 What causes a thyroid disorder?